 Here are a few things you should know about commercial airliners so that your next flight is a pleasant experience and doesn’t leave you with some yucky after-effects.

 The tea and coffee jugs are almost never washed between services

 Because no one has the time!
 At the most, tea and coffee jugs are rinsed between services.
 If you do want to have a hot cup of tea or coffee, drink one at the airport.

 The blankets are not washed unless there’s a stain on them

 That’s right.
-Unless the blankets have stains, or are visibly dirty, they won’t be washed after every flight.
-If you do like to be all snug and cozy on a flight, carry your own wrap.
+Unless the blankets have stains or are visibly dirty, they won’t be washed after every flight.
+If you do like to be all snug and cosy on a flight, carry your own wrap.

 Carry your own earphones so that you can keep watching your movie